-quota trading world, these advantages may allow a certain portion of textile and apparel production to remain in the DR-CAFTA countries.
-Although DR-CAFTA country representatives have emphasized that the passage of the free trade agreement is a critical component for maintaining this strategy, it is not certain that it can counter the long-term trend in market share loss to Asia.18
+proximity of production, operational efficiencies, and quick turn around times for meeting increasingly shortened deadlines demanded of large retailers.17 In a postquota trading world, these advantages may allow a certain portion of textile and apparel production to remain in the CAFTA-DR countries.
+Although CAFTA-DR country representatives have emphasized that the passage of the free trade agreement is a critical component for maintaining this strategy, it is not certain that it can counter the long-term trend in market share loss to Asia.18

 Strategic considerations were important, but ultimately it is fair to ask what each country expects to gain commercially from the detailed agreement that has emerged.
 The dollar value of U.S. trade with Central America makes the region the United States' third largest Latin American trading partner, right behind Brazil, but a far distant third from Mexico.
-Still, these are small economies (see Appendix 2 for economic data) and although firms engaged in this trade may find its effects significant, total DR-CAFTA trade in 2004 represented only 1.5% of U.S. foreign commerce, and so can be expected to have only a small macroeconomic effect.
+Still, these are small economies (see Appendix 2 for economic data) and although firms engaged in this trade may find its effects significant, total CAFTA-DR trade in 2004 represented only 1.5% of U.S. foreign commerce, and so can be expected to have only a small macroeconomic effect.

 For the United States, an FTA is a more balanced trade arrangement than the unilateral preferences provided in the CBI/CBTPA.
 Market access issues (e.g., tariff rates, quotas, rules of origin) were core negotiating areas.
 Although Central American and Dominican tariffs are already relatively low, they can be reduced further.
 In particular, U.S. business interests want equal or better treatment than that afforded to exports from Canada and Mexico based on their FTAs with Central American countries.
-Permanent and clarified trade rules would also support the joint production arrangements already in place between U.S. firms and those in the region.
+Permanent and clarified trade rules will also support the joint production arrangements already in place between U.S. firms and those in the region.
 Finally, a bilateral agreement offers the United States a chance to deepen other trade commitments that affect some of its most competitive industries.
 This includes rules covering the treatment of intellectual property, foreign investment, government procurement, e-commerce, and services.

 From the Central American and Dominican perspectives, reducing barriers to the U.S. market (especially for textile and agricultural products) was cause enough to proceed.
-The DR-CAFTA would also make permanent and expands U.S. benefits given under the CBTPA legislation, but which require periodic reauthorization by Congress.19 This could increase U.S. foreign direct investment (FDI) that defines the maquiladora relationship and which supports the region's export driven development strategy.
+The CAFTA-DR also makes permanent and expands U.S. benefits given under the CBTPA legislation, but which require reauthorization by Congress.19 This could increase U.S. foreign direct investment (FDI) that defines the maquiladora relationship and which supports the region's export driven development strategy.